About the Wild Plant Nursery

 For Home Gardeners and Hobbyists:

 Native plants make attractive and hardy additions to the home garden.
 They provide habitat for native wildlife, including songbirds and butterflies.
-We hold two Open House & Plant Sale events every year, one in spring and one in fall.
-Both plants and advice are on offer.
-You can also visit and purchase plants year-round by appointment; email Lisa at email@example.com.
+You can visit the Wild Plant Nursery and purchase plants during our volunteer workdays or by appointment.
+Please see hours above.
+We also hold Open House & Plant Sale events every year, in spring and fall.
+If you need advice on species selection please email Matt at email@example.com.
 Non-member plant prices are $15 for trees and shrubs, $10 for herbaceous (perennial and grasses) species.
-Earth Sangha Members receive discounts of $3 off per pot.
+Earth Sangha members receive discounts of $3 off per pot.
 Membership starts at $35.
 You can become a member at the nursery, or visit our Donate page.

 For Natural Resources Professionals: